judgewooden/multi-sensor/README.md

 # Raspberry Pi - Sensor Monitor

-I used this project to learn more about python  javascript, css, flask and more.
-I am new to these and would not mind any suggestions/advice from experts that come to this repo.
+I used this project to learn more about python, javascript, css, flask and more.
+I am new to these and would not mind any suggestions/advice from people that come to this repo.

 ## Synopsis